 A study of more than 100 U.S. grocery stores revealed that they contain an alarming number of germs.
 Grocery cart handles contain 270 times more bacteria than the average toilet seat handle, with 90% of the bacteria identified as harmful to humans.
 Other germy grocery store surfaces include the produce aisle, and door handles in the frozen food section.
 To stay healthy, it’s wise to disinfect the handle of your cart before you begin shopping and disinfect your hands when you leave.

 Withdrawing money from an ATM is a double-whammy when it comes to germs.
 Because the keypad isn’t disinfected between customers, and there are hundreds of fingers entering pin numbers every day, keypads are rife with bacteria.
 The second problem is that the money that comes out of the ATM is often covered with germs as well.
 Studies have shown that U.S. money tests positive for vaginal bacteria, oral bacteria, viruses, and fungal cells.
 And in another study, 80% of the bills tested positive for traces of cocaine.
 We recommend using disinfectant wipes when you visit an ATM and washing your hands after handling money.

 We're Here to Help.

 At GoHealth Urgent Care, we’re open seven days a week to help you feel as healthy as possible!
-Check-in online to be seen today for illness or injury care:
+Check-in online or simply walk in to be seen today for an illness or injury care: